What are Business Asset

 Was this article helpful?

-An asset (or business asset) is anything that has some positive economic value, usefulness or importance for the organization, because it needs it for running the business.
-While most definitions focus on assets from an accounting perspective, there are other viewpoints to consider, which we will explain here.
+An asset (or business asset) is anything that holds positive economic value, usefulness, or importance for an organization, as it is essential for running the business.

 • In general, a company’s assets encompass any useful items, resources, or even individuals that possess value.

-• These assets are essential for the business to operate successfully.
+• These assets are crucial for the business to operate successfully.

 • Assets can include finances, products and services, information, specific people, technology, and other tangible or intangible resources.

-• It doesn't matter if the asset is tangible intangible or if you directly own it.
+• It doesn't matter if the asset is tangible or intangible, or if you directly own it.

 • Organizations safeguard their assets in proportion to their significance.